data-driven-forms/react-forms/packages/react-renderer-demo/src/pages/provided-mappers/mui-component-mapper.md

 ## Migration to version 5

-MaterialUI (now known just as MUI) recently released a version 5 that introduces a lot of new features and some breaking changes.
+MaterialUI (known just as MUI now) released a version 5 that introduces a lot of new features and some breaking changes.
 Data Driven Forms follows this release with our integration in `mui-component-mapper`.
 Due to inability to release new version of packages independently, we are going to introduce new changes as a feature release to not disrupt any other mappers.
 We deeply apologise for any issues it can introduce, but we agreed that this is the best way that won't break any of our current workflows.

 ### Migration